Mikubill/sd-webui-controlnet/README.md

 Guidance Start/End is the percentage of total steps the controlnet applies (guidance strength = guidance end).
 It's analogous to prompt editing/shifting.
 E.g. \[myprompt::0.8\] (It applies from the beginning until 80% of total steps)

+### Batch Mode

+Put any unit into batch mode to activate batch mode for all units.
+Specify a batch directory for each unit, or use the new textbox in the img2img batch tab as a fallback.
+Although the textbox is located in the img2img batch tab, you can use it to generate images in the txt2img tab as well.

+Note that this feature is only available in the gradio user interface.
+Call the APIs as many times as you want for custom batch scheduling.

 ### API/Script Access

 This extension can accept txt2img or img2img tasks via API or external extension call.
 Note that you may need to enable `Allow other scripts to control this extension` in settings for external calls.